-Need: Protect spawning habitat; promote recruitment; and reduce bycatch mortality of economically and ecologically important snapper grouper species, including speckled hind and warsaw grouper, while minimizing, to the extent practicable, social and economic impacts to snapper grouper fishermen.
+Need: Protect spawning FISH AND THEIR habitat; promote recruitment; and reduce bycatch mortality of economically and ecologically important snapper grouper species, including speckled hind and warsaw grouper, while minimizing, to the extent practicable, social and economic impacts to snapper grouper fishermen.

 The Snapper Grouper AP approved the Purpose & Need wording at their April 8-10, 2014 meeting.
-The Snapper Grouper AP also approved the following motion related to using Spawning SMZs:
+The Council approved the Purpose & Need for scoping at their June 2014 meeting.